-- a) Fresnillo will spend a minimum of US\$2,000,000 on exploration during the first year after the necessary exploration permits are obtained.
-A minimum of 70% of this exploration must be conducted on the Company's concessions. - b) Fresnillo will have the option to spend an additional US\$2,000,000 per year on exploration for each of the following two years.
+- a) Fresnillo will spend a minimum of US\$2,000,000 on exploration during the first year after the necessary exploration permits are obtained (Fresnillo fulfilled this commitment during fiscal 2013).
+A minimum of 70% of this exploration was required to be conducted on the Company's concessions. - b) Fresnillo will have the option to spend an additional US\$2,000,000 per year on exploration for each of the following two years.
 A minimum of 70% of this exploration must also be conducted on the Company's concessions. - c) Upon Fresnillo spending an aggregate of US\$6,000,000 on exploration activities, the Company and Fresnillo will each contribute their respective Coneto mining concessions to a new company ("NewCo") that initially would be owned 55% by Fresnillo and 45% by the Company.

-5. EXPLORATION AND EVALUATION MINERAL PROPERTIES (cont'd...)
+6. EXPLORATION AND EVALUATION ASSETS (cont'd...)